Jeffrey Lynn: Theatre

 Lynn started acting professionally at the Barter Theater in Abingdon, Virginia.
 He got small parts on Broadway and in road companies, supplementing his earnings with part-time jobs. including department store clerk, and movie usher.

 Lynn was appearing in a production of Brother Rat in Chicago.
 He was spotted by a Warners talent scout and given a screen test.
 In January 1938 they signed him to a long-term contract.

 Film career

 Early career and rise to fame: 1938–1941

 Lynn made his film debut in short Out Where the Stars Begin (1938).
 He had a supporting role in When Were You Born (1938) with Anna May Wong and a bit part in Cowboy from Brooklyn (1938) with Dick Powell.

-In April 1938 Lynn's career received a big boost when he was cast in a role originally turned down by Errol Flynn: one of the romantic male love interests in Four Daughters (1938) (first called Sister Act).
+In April 1938 Lynn was cast in a role originally turned down by Errol Flynn: one of the romantic male love interests in Four Daughters (1938) (first called Sister Act).
 Lynn appeared alongside the Lane Sisters, Claude Rains and John Garfield.
-The film was a huge hit.

-Public response was so enthusiastic that Lynn was promptly reteamed with Priscilla Lane in Yes, My Darling Daughter (1939) and then Daughters Courageous (1939), a film with the same director and stars as Four Daughters but a different storyline.
+Lynn was promptly reteamed with Priscilla Lane in Yes, My Darling Daughter (1939) and then Daughters Courageous (1939), a film with the same director and stars as Four Daughters but a different storyline.